Framework of the project and event

 – Power Devices – Markus Pfeffer (Fraunhofer)

-– Energy harvesting – Gustavo Ardila (Grenoble INP)
+– Energy Harvesting – Gustavo Ardila (Grenoble INP)

-– Photonics – Wim Bogaerts /Mattias Verstuyft (UGent)
+– Photonics – Wim Bogaerts (UGent)

-Panel session – Future strategy for international cooperation: International & Industrial vision
+Panel session – Future strategy for International Cooperation: International & Industrial vision

 Closing remark – Francis Balestra, ICOS Coordinator

-Networking Cocktail
+Working Cocktail